openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

     ![img](./figures/host.PNG)

     - Adding hosts.
-    - Viewing hosts (filtering by host group or manage node, and sorting by host name).
+    - Viewing hosts (filtering by host group or management node, and sorting by host name).
     - Viewing details about the hosts (not supported currently).
     - Deleting hosts.